proxna/BlogRa/assets/bootstrap-5.0.0/site/content/docs/5.0/migration.md

 #### Dropdowns

-- Added new `.dropdown-menu-dark` variant and associated variables for on-demand dark dropdowns.
+- Added new `.dropdown-menu-main` variant and associated variables for on-demand main dropdowns.
 - Added new variable for `$dropdown-padding-x`.
-- Darkened the dropdown divider for improved contrast.
+- mainened the dropdown divider for improved contrast.

 #### Navs